-Use the menu on the right to find the best strategies for you!
+Use the menu on the right or download the PDF below to find the best strategies for you!

 Except where otherwise noted, this work is licensed under a Creative Commons Attribution-ShareAlike 4.0 International License (CC BY-SA 4.0).
 This guide was originally developed in the Centre for Teaching Excellence, Capilano University.
 This revised version is used with permission.
 The original can be found here.